The Place Beyond the Pines: Plot

 In 1994, Luke Glanton is a motorcycle stuntman with a traveling carnival.
-In Schenectady, he meets his ex-lover Romina Gutierrez, who is now with another man, Kofi Kancam.
-Luke discovers that he unknowingly fathered Romina's baby Jason the previous year.
-He leaves the carnival to stay near mother and son.
+In Schenectady, he meets his ex-lover Romina Gutierrez, who is now with a man named Kofi Kancam and has a son, Jason.
+When Romina tells Luke that he is Jason's real father, he quits the carnival to stay nearby.
+Romina is doubtful Luke can provide for them.

-Luke begins working part-time for auto mechanic Robin Van Der Hook.
-When he asks for more work Robin reveals his past as a bank robber and suggests they commit robberies together.
-Luke robs the banks at gunpoint and gets away on his motorcycle which he rides into a box truck driven by Robin.
-Despite Romina's protests, Luke forces a relatively small amount of money from one of the bank robberies on to Romina.
+During a spirited ride through the woods, Luke impresses auto-mechanic Robin Van Derk Hook and begins working part-time for him.
+When Luke asks for more work to support his family, Robin reveals his past as a bank robber and suggests they commit robberies together.
+Luke robs the banks at gunpoint and drives his motorcycle into a box truck driven by Robin.
+Luke uses his share of the money to get close to Romina and Jason.

-Luke and Romina have sex in his trailer and he spends time with her and Jason.
-He lets himself into Romina and Kofi's house to assemble a crib for Jason.
+One day, Luke lets himself into Romina and Kofi's house to assemble a crib for Jason.
 When Kofi demands he leave, Luke strikes him with a wrench and is arrested.
-Robin bails him out of jail and Luke says he wants to provide for Jason's future.
-Robin refuses to do any more robberies and the pair fall out.
-Robin dismantles Luke's motorcycle, so Luke robs him to buy a new one.
+Robin bails him out of jail but refuses to do any more heists, fearing Luke is too reckless, and dismantles Luke's bike.
+Luke gives his share of the robberies to Romina who wants nothing to do with him anymore, then steals money from Robin to pay for a new bike.

-Luke bungles a bank robbery and is pursued by police on foot.
-He enters a stranger's home and calls Romina to ask her not to tell Jason about him.
-Rookie police officer Avery Cross enters the room and shoots Luke in the stomach.
-Luke fires back, hitting Avery in the leg, then falls out of the window to his death.
+Luke botches his first attempt robbing a bank alone, resulting in an auto chase and his pursuit by rookie cop Avery Cross.
+After crashing, Luke breaks into a house and calls Romina, asking her not to tell Jason about him.
+Avery confronts Luke and panics when he sees his gun, shooting first and wounding Luke in the stomach.
+Luke fires back, hitting Avery in the leg, before falling out a window to his death.